DC League of Super-Pets: Writing

 Stern developed a pitch for the film after working in an animal shelter, where he noticed how older animals were less likely to be adopted and wondered "what if those pets got superpowers?".
-Stern was originally unsure what DC characters he was allowed to incorporate in the film, thougth he added Luthor after the character was suggested by DC.
+Stern was originally unsure what DC characters he was allowed to incorporate in the film, though he added Luthor after the character was suggested by DC.
 This led to the concept of the villain, Lulu, being a guinea pig, as Stern felt "guinea pigs are someone who would have a chip on their shoulder" due to them being used as test subjects, and Lulu being Lex's test subject served as a parallel with Krypto and Superman's relationship.

 According to Stern, DC executives suggested adding satirical jokes regarding their properties, which Stern felt allowed the film to make fun of the characters while portraying them respectfully.
 Stern said the humor regarding DC characters was meant to be rooted in the film's focus on pets, such as portraying Superman as a dog owner or Batman as "a guy who really could use a pet".
 Early drafts for the movie had Ace in a more prominent role, but his role was changed to co-lead once the filmmakers concluded the focus for the film should be on Krypto's relationship with Superman.

 Animation

 The animation was provided by Animal Logic in Sydney and Vancouver, which also provided animation for the Warner Animation Group's The Lego Movie series.
 Approximately 70 animators worked on the film.
 Animators worked on the film for 2 years, as well as an extra 3–4 months after the film's release date was delayed by a year.

 The film's art style was inspired by Art Deco architecture and illustrator J.C.
 Leyendecker, as well as the Art Deco style from the original Superman comics.
 Stern wanted the characters and environments to have both visible brushstrokes and "chunky heroic shapes".
-Character designers Mayumi Nose and Matt Williamês drew inspiration from the Superfriends animated series and Superman comics from the Silver Age of Comic Books for the designs of the characters, while still having a comedic edge to them.
+Character designers Mayumi Nose and Matt Williamês drew inspiration from the Super Friends animated series and Superman comics from the Silver Age of Comic Books for the designs of the characters, while still having a comedic edge to them.

 The artists aimed for the film's visuals to reflect the optimistic tone from the Superman comic books, while also being relatable and cartoonish.
 In order to accomplish this, they had the visuals to be mainly vertical and have a "painted feel".
 The artists were influenced by the Superman comics from the Golden Age of Comic Books, particularly in those comics' painting style.